How to stack a washer and dryer

 Once you’re sure that your washer and dryer are securely attached, reposition the washer and dryer in its spot and hook up your machines based on the owner’s manual or installation instructions, and that’s it!

-Don’t worry–If you eventually decide you no longer want to have a stacked washer and dryer, or you move into a bigger space, stackable washer and dryers also have freestanding capabilities so you can dismount the dryer and place them side by side whenever you please.
+Don’t worry—if you eventually decide you no longer want to have a stacked washer and dryer, or you move into a bigger space, stackable washer and dryers also have freestanding capabilities so you can dismount the dryer and place them side by side whenever you please.
+And for even more space-saving options, check out Whirlpool’s stacked laundry centers.

 Shop Whirlpool® Stackable Washers and Dryers